cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ### Test setup
 The database was seeded with entries to have realistic database processing times as well as realistic result sets returned by Postgres.
 We ran these tests on a DB with:
-- 50 Spaces (a bit few but we only saw this just after the test)
+- 50 Spaces (ideally this number should have been higher but this was only noticed after the tests)
 - 1000 Orgs
 - 20 Buildpacks
 - 40000 Security Groups

 Other key setup facts:
 - The test was conducted on AWS
-- We used cloud_controller_ng version `3.108.0` and the Go implementation version `0.0.19`
+- We used `cloud_controller_ng` version `3.108.0` and the Go implementation version `0.0.19`
-- Both implementations ran with a single instance
+- Both implementations were deployed as a single instance
 - We executed these tests from a gorouter VM that had an instance type of `c4.8xlarge`
-- We skipped the Cloud Foundry routing layer by accessing the tested instances directly over the private network the gorouter is also part of
+- We skipped the Cloud Foundry routing layer by accessing the instances under test directly over the private network the gorouter is also part of
-- The Go and Ruby implementation of the CloudController was deployed on a VM of the instance type `t3a.xlarge`
+- Both the Go and Ruby implementations of the CloudController were deployed on a `t3a.xlarge` instance
-- Postgres database used was intentionally oversized to a `db.m5.2xlarge` instance to prevent the DB being a bottleneck.
+- Postgres database used was intentionally oversized to a `db.m5.2xlarge` instance to prevent the DB being a bottleneck
 - The maximum amount of concurrently usable DB connections for both implementations was set to `500`
-- The `threadpool_size` config parameter in cloud_controller_ng was set to `1000` to theoretically make the implementations more equal in the maximum possible parallelism (although we know Ruby is single threaded)
+- The `threadpool_size` config parameter in `cloud_controller_ng` was set to `1000` to theoretically make the maximum possible parallelism more even between the implementations (although we know Ruby is single threaded)
 - The test was conducted with an admin user and rate limiting was not enabled on either implementation

 ### /v3/info

-The load test of the `/v3/info` endpoint was designed to indicate the maximum number of requests the web server on each implementation can handle, excluding expensive business logic, authentication or external systems (e.g. database).
+The load test of the `/v3/info` endpoint was designed to indicate the maximum number of requests the web server for each implementation can handle, excluding expensive business logic, authentication or external systems (e.g. database).
 It represents the raw theoretical throughput the underlying technology stack can serve.

 ##### Ruby Implementation

 For the Ruby implementation, whilst 64 requests per second on the `v3/info` endpoint ran without issues, the instance broke down at 128 requests per second.
 ![](/img/loadtests/v1/vegeta/ng_info_128.png)
-Interestingly, from the first second onwards, we observed API error responses that were also slow (13 seconds).
-In addition, the time it takes for these errors to return decreases linearly until it matches the response times of successfull calls.
+Interestingly, from the first second onward, we observed API error responses that were also slow (13 seconds).
+In addition, the time it takes for these errors to return decreases linearly until it matches the response times of successful calls.
 Only 30% of the requests are served correctly, which is even lower then the previously achieved 64 requests per second.
-The error codes are `502 Bad Gatewaty` so the behaviour we have previously observed in `cloud_controller_ng` was reproduced in these tests.
+The error codes are `502 Bad Gatewaty` so the behaviour we have previously observed in outages of `cloud_controller_ng` was reproduced in these tests.
 Most likely the `cloud_controller_ng` web process did not answer its own health endpoint (in time) and so `nginx` considered the backend unhealthy and a `502` was served.
 Interestingly enough we also see `500 Internal Server Error` responses which should not happen as this means unhandled exceptions in the code.
-Somewehere around 100 requests per second is the estimated hard limit of requests per second for any endpoint as `/v3/info` should be one of the least expensive endpoints.
+Somewhere around 100 requests per second is the estimated hard limit of requests per second for any endpoint as `/v3/info` should be one of the least expensive.

-In the [VM Resources Section](#cpu-load-1) at 128 requests per second, the API is not limited by system resources.
+In the [VM Resources Section](#cpu-load-1), at 128 requests per second, the API is not limited by system resources.
 However [Cloud Controller Load](#cloudcontroller-load) shows a usage of 25% which means a full core.
 This is the expected hard limit of Ruby as the Ruby interpreter runs in a single thread.

 ##### Go Implementation

 Initially it was thought that 4k requests per second would be more than the maximum for a 4 core VM so tests were only conducted up to this rate.
 The Go implementation appeared to be able to handle this load.
 ![](/img/loadtests/v1/vegeta/go_info_4096.png)

-In the [VM Resources Section](#vm-resources) at 4096 reqeusts per second, the API is fully utilising all CPU resources and so is likely limited by CPU.
+In the [VM Resources Section](#vm-resources) at 4096 requests per second, the API is fully utilising all CPU resources and so is likely limited by CPU.
 In high load situations, the HAProxy process also seems to consume a lot of CPU.
 In this case HAProxy consumed 2.5 Cores while the Go process consumed roughly 1 core.

 ### /v3/buildpacks